Kintaus: School

 There is a school for grades 1–6 of peruskoulu in Kintaus, with approximately 100 students.
 The school shares its building with a daycare center, which are among the main employers in the village.

 The first school of Kintaus (under the kansakoulu system) was established in 1891 at the Räihä farm.
 While the school was relocated to the village of Ylä-Kintaus in 1896, a new school was established soon after in 1898 by the owner of the Koskensaari factories.
 Initially private, the school was transferred to municipal ownership in 1911.
 Its original main building was finished in 1926 and expanded in 1967.

 The municipality of Petäjävesi adopted the modern peruskoulu system in 1974.
 A new main building for the school was built in 2000 and expanded in 2011.

 Private businesses

 Other services in Kintaus include a snack bar with a convenience store, as well as various forestry services.
 Handicrafts and carpentry are also produced in the village.

+Notable buildings

+There are four regionally significant built environments in Kintaus: the railway station, the area around the Koskensaari nail factory, the Niemelä farm and the Räihä farm.